-What is ghee?
+What is Ghee?

 Clarified butter is also called “drawn butter.”
 It’s the golden, delicious stuff that comes in a cup next to your lobster or crab legs.
 Clarifying butter simply means the butter is melted and cooked for a bit, then the milk solids are skimmed away and it’s strained into a jar.

 This makes the butter easier to digest for those with lactose intolerance and also makes it shelf stable.
-Ghee doesn’t require refrigeration, but I prefer to keep mine in the fridge to keep it more solid.
-(It’s a little easier to scoop out of the jar that way.)
+Ghee doesn’t require refrigeration, but I prefer to store mine in the fridge to keep it more solid—it’s a little easier to scoop out of the jar that way.

-How to make ghee
+How to Make Ghee

 Start with the best butter you can find.
-It is a little more expensive, but worth it for the added health benefits.
+It is a little more expensive but worth it for the added health benefits.

 Melt the butter in a large pan over medium heat.

 The bottom of the pan will look like this.
-If you cook the clarified butter further until it is brown, you will have made beurre noisette (brown butter) which is incredibly delicious and has a nice caramel flavor.
+If you cook the clarified butter further until it is brown, you will have made beurre noisette (brown butter), which is incredibly delicious and has a nice caramel flavor.

 Let the ghee cool.
 It will be EXTREMELY hot.
 Use caution and let it cool before tasting.

 - Continue cooking the butter, skimming the milk solids from the top.
-The water will start to evaporate.
+The water will also start to evaporate.

-- As the butter is closer to being completely clarified, the bubbles will become larger as it "boils" and it will continue to separate from the remaining milk solids.
+- As the butter is closer to being completely clarified, the bubbles will become larger as it "boils," and it will continue to separate from the remaining milk solids.

 - When the butter is nice and deep golden yellow, remove from the heat.